BIOHACKING

 4. Vitamin D

-Low vitamin D levels and its inability to be utilized in the cells is associated with an increase in allergies.
+Low vitamin D levels are associated with an increase in allergies.
 Consider taking a high-quality Vitamin D3 supplement and increasing your exposure to sunlight to help decrease allergy symptoms such as sneezing and nasal congestion.
 Vitamin D3 has been shown to naturally support immune system function, and strengthen respiratory health.
-I recommend our Vitamin D3 with K2 , which comes in an easy to absorb liquid form.
+I recommend Parsley's Vitamin D3 + K2 , which comes in an easy-to-absorb liquid form.

 5. Neti Pot